Effect of initial Rayleigh mode on drop deformation under impulsive acceleration: Discussion

 Since the drop fluid has approximately two orders of magnitude higher viscosity compared to a water drop, we expect to see much higher energy losses due to viscous dissipation and thus smaller $\Kosc$ peaks.
 This can be inferred from figure \ref{fig:retardantair-KEosc_t}, where all cases show much smaller peaks compared to the water-air case for the same external aerodynamic forcing.
 The cases that deform the least --- \cid{HA2P} due to its strong destructive superposition, and \cid{HA3P} and \cid{HA40} due to their aerodynamically favourable shapes --- all exhibit peak $\Kosc$ values significantly lower than the spherical reference case.
 The higher loss of energies also result in a larger time (and thus higher work required to be done by aerodynamic forces) to fragmentation or to reach similar deformation levels for the higher viscosity drop.

 It is also observed that the higher modes such as $(3,0)$ and $(4,0)$ only exhibit a single prominent $\Kosc$ peak, since the rapid energy dissipation all but dissipates the initial oscillation mode imposed on the drop.
 Compared to the spherical case, any initial oscillation mode imposed on the drop apart from \cid{HA20} would increase viscous dissipation since all other initial states would either involve a strong destructive coupling right in the first half-period (in case of \cid{HA2P}), or go through an entire oscillation cycle exhibiting both constructive and destructive coupling phases (in case of \cid{HA3x} and \cid{HA4x}).
 Interestingly, \cid{HA30} and \cid{HA4P} cases show initial $\Kosc$ peaks much larger than the spherical case, yet they fail to fragment.
 Similar to the case of water drops, the two cases initially have aerodynamically unfavorable shapes that experience much larger pressure forces.
 Much higher work is done by the external medium on the drop.
 For \cid{HA30}, a fairly robust constructive superposition between the free and forced oscillation occurs since the flow is mostly aligned with a direction of movement away from upstream pole and towards the periphery.
 The appearance of a downstream axial lobe is not compliant with the formation of a pancake, which reducing the coupling efficiency.
 For \cid{HA4P}, the flow of drop fluid towards the formation of peripheral lobes couple constructively with the aerodynamic deformation, whereas the two axial lobes do not.
 The higher aerodynamic work done coupled with not so great flow superposition results in peaks higher than the spherical case, but not as high as \cid{WA20}.
 However, as the drop continues to deform past its first equilibrium state, the additional viscous dissipation incurred due to the presence of competing internal flows overcomes any initial aerodynamic advantage, $\Kosc$ rapidly drops, and the drop does not fragment.
 Both \cid{HA3P} and \cid{HA40} start with an aerodynamic disadvantage and the first peak, similar to water drop, is relatively small.
 While in the case of a water drop, both cases ultimately recovered their initial disadvantage, for the high viscosity drop, its higher viscous dissipation results in a small second peak and neither fragment.
+In summary, the high-viscosity regime filters out the complex modal dynamics seen in water drops.
+Fragmentation is determined by the $(2,0)$ mode's unique ability to combine constructive superposition with a geometrically sustained pressure gradient that drives simple radial expansion, minimizing the viscous penalty associated with more complex shape evolutions.